Slasher4k/aaronhatchard/_posts/2018-09-14-set-sail-with-sails-js.md

 If your coming from express this is the equivelent of defining your routes as app.get("/login", user.login) where the method is the HTTP verb, the first parameter is the url part of the address and the second parameter is the target.

-For more information on routes read the [officail route documentation][routes]{: .white .white-hover-dots rel="nofollow"}.
+For more information on routes read the [official route documentation][routes]{: .white .white-hover-dots rel="nofollow"}.

 ## Route Targets